AG: Mark Torre Jr. caused trial delay

 • Oct.
 4, 2019 – The amended indictment is filed.

 • Oct.
-8 – The defendant asserts rights to a speedy trial and the 60-day.
-The clock starts.
+8 – The defendant asserts right to a speedy trial and the 60-day clock starts.

 • Oct.
 8 – The defendant files motion to dismiss.
 The clock stops.

 • Dec.
-13 – The prosecution filed a notice to use prior testimony.
+13 – The prosecution files a notice to use prior testimony.

 • Dec.
 16 – The defendant files notice to use prior testimony.